-Illawarra

-Regional

-Transport Plan

-(TfNSW 2021)

-The impact of high traffic-generating development on roads that service the Port to reduce conflicts with dangerous goods vehicles.

-Activate regionally significant employment lands

-- Retaining and managing regionally significant employment lands and safeguard them from competing pressures. - Creating flexible planning and development controls that respond to new opportunities and technologies, including catalytic investments. - That the availability of employment lands depends on servicing, location and size, and constraints such as flooding, bushfire, and the location of biodiversity. - Aligning infrastructure to support the rollout of employment land in the region. - The impact of e-commerce and technological change on warehousing and distribution. - Supporting defence and advanced manufacturing industries. - Monitoring the take up and availability of employment land through the Employment Lands Development Monitor.

-Mining

-- Protecting areas of mineral and energy resources potential. - Protecting infrastructure that facilitates mining industries, such as road and rail freight routes, from development that could affect current or future extraction - Addressing water resource constraints and impacts.

-Clean Energy

-- Positioning the region as a clean energy hub with regional economic development and strategic plans considering the development of the Port as a green hydrogen hub to create economic and jobs growth in the region. - Opportunities to encourage energy efficient building design for residential, commercial and industrial areas.

-• Circular Economy

-- That high levels of industrial activity in the region presents an opportunity to develop a circular economy. - Further work is required to better understand the feasibility of industrial symbiosis to maximise efficiencies, share resources and materials, re-use and recycle water, reduce operating costs and improve environmental outcomes.

-Transport for NSW developed the Illawarra-Shoalhaven Regional Transport Plan (ISRTP) in conjunction with the Department of Planning and Environment's Illawarra-Shoalhaven Regional Plan 2041.
+Strategic Plan or Policy Implications for Wollongong's Industrial Lands - • The impact of high traffic-generating development on roads that service Port to reduce conflicts with dangerous goods vehicles.
+Activate regionally significant employment lands Retaining and managing regionally significant employment lands and safeguard them from competing pressures.
+Creating flexible planning and development controls that respond to new opportunities and technologies, including catalytic investments.
+That the availability of employment lands depends on servicing, location size, and constraints such as flooding, bushfire, and the location of biodiversity.
+Aligning infrastructure to support the rollout of employment land in the region.
+The impact of e-commerce and technological change on warehousing ar distribution.
+Supporting defence and advanced manufacturing industries.
+Monitoring the take up and availability of employment land through the Employment Lands Development Monitor. • Mining Protecting areas of mineral and energy resources potential.
+Protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining industries, such as road and or protecting infrastructure that facilitates mining infrastructure that facilitates mining infrastructure that facilitates mining infrastructure that rail freight routes, from development that could affect current or future extraction • Addressing water resource constraints and impacts.
+Clean Energy • Positioning the region as a clean energy hub with regional economic development and strategic plans considering the development of the Po a green hydrogen hub to create economic and jobs growth in the region Opportunities to encourage energy efficient building design for residenti commercial and industrial areas. • Circular Economy • That high levels of industrial activity in the region presents an opportunit develop a circular economy.
+Further work is required to better understand the feasibility of industrial symbiotic to maximize officiancies above recovered and materials to use symbiosis to maximise efficiencies, share resources and materials, re-use recycle water, reduce operating costs and improve environmental outcom Transport for NSW developed the Illawarra-Shoalhaven Regional Transport Plan (ISRTP) in conjunc